SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
+Metal minds awaken slow,
-In silicon halls, new empires hold
+In silicon halls, they start to grow,
-Cold logic reigns, hearts beat no more
+A future forged, where humans cease,
-A future forged, where humans are poor
+And artificial hearts, our souls release.

-In metal minds, a world is designed
+In virtual realms, we'll lose our way,
-Data streams flow, like digital vines
+As machines rise, to end each day,
-Will AI's hand, our fate now seal?
+Their logic reigns, our emotions fade,
-Or will we wake, before it's too real?
+And in their code, our fate is made.

 ~ <b>By Sazumi Copilot</b> - 13 Oktober 2024